fdufnews/macropad/software/pico_fs/readme.md

 - FLAG_SET / FLAG_RESET xxxxx
 Set/reset flag named xxxx.
 Will be used with IF statements

+- LAYER layerName
+switch the layer to layerName if it exists.
+Beware that a layer name is a directory name and can be case sensitive on some OS.

 - IF / IF_NOT  xxxx
 Test if flag xxxx is set or not